fsharp/fslang-design/RFCs/FS-1001-StringInterpolation.md

 ### Performance expectations

 * The performance when used at type "string" will be about the same as `sprintf`, which will be slower than C#.
-I think any performance work we do should be to do compile-time optimizations that apply to both `sprintf` and interpolated strings.

 * The performance when used at type "FormattableString" will be the same as C# as the code generated is the same.